 Build trust in your clients

 So how do you get clients to pick up the phone to call you?
-It’s not enough to have a nice website, a Facebook/LinkedIn page, and a phone number.
+It’s not enough to have a nice website with stock photos, a Facebook/LinkedIn page, and a phone number.
 Every part of your brand must reflect professionalism.
 Your about page is the second most visited page after your home page.
 Visitors go there when they’re almost ready to buy.
 It cannot be empty.
 It must be perfect, including your photograph.

 How would you like an about page which makes people contact you right away?
 How would you like to be trusted even before speaking your first word?

-Valent Lau Photography provides Professional Branding Photography in the studio or at your business location.
+Valent Lau Photography provides Professional Branding Photography in our Coogee studio or at your business location.
 Contact us now and let us help you make your best first impression.